How to Apply for an Education Loan to Study Abroad

 Flexibility

-Has a definite list of approved universities and category of courses.
+Has a definite list of approved universities and categories of courses.

-Courses can be at postgraduate, undergraduate, diploma levels, preferably in the non-vocational stream.
+Courses can be at postgraduate, undergraduate, or diploma levels, preferably in the non-vocational stream.

 Many nationalised banks also offer education loans for vocational courses